User experience is one of the most important aspects of any online business or online marketing strategy.

 Avoid using very long titles and headers with repeated keywords, or your site could be flagged for keyword stuffing.
 The use of headers also helps search engines identify important sections of a website.

 The navigation is a critical component of your website because it directs your users where to go; if your users aren’t sure what to do when they get to your site, they’re going to bounce.
-As a result, many designers choose to make a visually impressive and intuitive navigation in the header of the site.
+As a result, many designers choose to make a visually impressive and intuitive site navigation in the header of the site.
 This is great, but you’ll also need to ensure that your navigation is SEO-friendly.
 Otherwise, Google won’t be able to tell that your site has an intuitive navigation, and any benefit for your users’ intuitions could be compromised by restricted web traffic from a lower search rank.

 In order to make your navigation clear, you’ll need scannable text and clickable links corresponding to each page and section of your website.
 Even if your navigation depends on images and visual elements for a better user experience, it still needs to be grounded in a crawlable format.

 You’ll also want to make sure to include a clear sitemap for search bots to crawl and understand your site.
-There are several types of sitemaps you can include for your site, including an HTML sitemap found directly on your site and an XML sitemap submitted directly for Google through Webmaster Tools (though this is not an explicit design change).
+There are several types of sitemaps you can include for your site, including an HTML sitemap found directly on your site and an XML sitemap submitted directly for Google through Search Console (though this is not an explicit design change).
 Redundancy is not an issue; just make sure your sitemaps are visible and accurate.

 For example, if you offer three types of consulting services but you’ve consolidated your site to one streamlined homepage, you’ll miss out on the opportunity to highlight each of those consulting services in a separate, crawlable format.
 You don’t need to go crazy, but make sure you have a solid representation for all the major facets of your business.